glib-0/astro-supabase-ssr-oauth/README.md

 # Astro + Supabase SSR OAuth

-This is a minimal starter kit to help integrate Astro with Supabase's new SSR package.
+This is a minimal starter kit to help integrate Astro with Supabase's new SSR package for Auth.
 I used Azure as the OAuth provider.

-This is pure Astro with no front-end framework.
+Pure Astro with no front-end framework.
+Also includes minimal Supabase query example.

 ### Why?